 Specific examples of how we enhance pupils understanding and respect for different faiths and beliefs are:

-· through Religious Education, PSHE and other lessons where we might develop awareness and appreciation of other cultures – in English through fiction and in our Topic and Art work, by considering culture from other parts of the world
+· through Religious Education, Health & Well-being and other lessons where we might develop awareness and appreciation of other cultures – in English through fiction and in our Topic and Art work, by considering culture from other parts of the world

 · Sadly, no school can guarantee that there will never be instances which are contrary to this value but at Pool C of E Primary, such instances are extremely rare.